Parallel Texts: Matthew 14:1-12; Luke 9:7-9

 And still others claimed, “He is a prophet, like one of the prophets of long ago.”

 But when Herod heard this, he said, “John, whom I beheaded, has been raised from the dead!”

 “King Herod had heard about this” “This?”
 What was “this?”

 In context, this passage in Mark’s gospel follows immediately the passage about Jesus sending out the twelve, it is relating to the Kingdom Tour, and we know that news and accounts of Jesus’ activities had spread like wildfire throughout the region; the Pharisees had already begun to consider how they would kill Jesus, and they were exactly the ones who either knew, or with reasonable diligence they should have known that Jesus was the Messiah.
 Herod Antipas was another matter.
 Recall that he was the son of Herod the Great who had slaughtered the baby boys of Bethlehem upon hearing of the birth of Jesus.
-He was the Vassal-king of Judea, serving under the Roman Emperor, a marginal Jew at best in a secular administration, who one day would have his own problems with the Romans.
+He was the Vassal-king of Judea, serving under the Roman Emperor, a marginal Jew in a secular administration, who one day would have his own problems with the Romans.